denalbugata/Network-Port-Scanner-Project/README.md

 <h2>Description</h2>
-This script uses a combination of ICMP pings and TCP connection attempts to identify active hosts and open ports on a given network range.
-It uses Python's built-in socket library to handle the network communication.
-The NetworkScanner class has several methods: ping_host, scan_ports, and start_scan. start_scan method is used to start the scanning process, which will first check if the host is up using ICMP ping and if host is up then it will scan for all open ports.
+This code uses the os library to run command line functions and the nmap library to scan open ports on online hosts.
+It takes an IP range as input and performs a network scan to identify all active hosts within that range.
+It uses the ping command to check if a host is online, and the nmap library to scan open ports on online hosts.
+It also calculates and print the total scan time.
 <br />